California Invitational Berkeley Debate

 Apart from that, note that debate is supposed to be fun and I'm looking for an enjoyable round for both you and I. Have fun and keep debating!

-I am a parent judge who started judging recently -- have been a judge for one LD and one Speech tournament so far.
+I am a parent judge who started judging last year -- have been a judge for three LD and one Speech tournament so far.
 I love debate and speech and hope to help students become better debaters and speakers.

 I am an attorney by trade but do not have any formal debate experience other than judging rounds at several tournaments when my daughter has competed.
 I will as much as possible allow the debaters to run whatever they wish to run in accordance with the tournament rules but recognize that if you spread (when not allowed) I am not going to try to follow you and likely will drop you, especially if you continue that throughout the round (again when not allowed by the rules).
 Even if you don't think it is technically spreading if you go faster than I can track then I will miss a lot of what you present and your brilliance will disappear into the ether.